miji-dev/subvis/README.md

   - client-side

 ## Open Questions
 - Do we need to persist data?
+I don't think so